How to Register a Dog as a Service Dog in Texas

 - Individuals requiring wheelchairs could not ride public transportation without leaving their wheelchairs behind.

-Before the passing of the ADA individuals with disabilities were routinely discriminated against based solely on their disability.
-Individuals who required wheelchairs were told they could not ride a public bus unless they abandoned their wheelchairs, restaurants had the right to refuse service to individuals with disabilities, employers could outright refuse to hire someone because they were disabled, and even public libraries would deny denying disabled individuals the right to check out books.
-With the passing of the ADA disabled individuals were able to have more freedom and became less dependent on others.
+Before the passing of the ADA, individuals with disabilities were routinely discriminated against based solely on their disability.
+Individuals who required wheelchairs were told they could not ride a public bus unless they abandoned their wheelchairs.
+Restaurants had the right to refuse service to individuals with disabilities, and employers could outright refuse to hire someone because they were disabled.
+Even public libraries would deny denying disabled individuals the right to check out books.
+With the passing of the ADA, disabled individuals were able to have more freedom and became less dependent on others.

 Service Dog Defined

 According to The Americans with Disabilities Act (ADA), the definition of a service dog is:

 “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, do not service animals for the purposes of this definition.”

 Examples of the tasks that service dogs provide in accordance with The Americans with Disabilities Act are listed below:

 - Guiding people who have low vision or are blind.

 - Alerting people who are hard of hearing or deaf.